TheJessieKirk/jam_fallout_3/JXPPointLookoutBlackhallManorFixes/JXPPointLookoutBlackhallManorFixes Readme.txt

     that's fallen over, blocking the drawers/doors etc, buried in rubble, etc. is fine, but just sitting there normally is just silly.

-    Obediah Blackhall owns the mansion, so he should actually care if you try to rob him.
+    Obadiah Blackhall owns the mansion, so he should actually care if you try to rob him.
 He reacts if you attack him, so why not react to robbing him?

     An inaccessible misc. item is just a waste of computer memory.